tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: mention of brass langern in inventory
 	- DONE: for burt maybe add brass_lantern - always trusty and shining in your off hand... wouldn't want that to go out now would we?
 Grues...
 - DONE: comment out test_frog
-- TBD: improve natural language / paragraph (vs. outline) read of examine() for Room & Creature
+- INPROC: improve natural language / paragraph (vs. outline) read of examine() for Room & Creature
-	- maybe need a buff_no_cr() method in gs.io for this?
+	- DONE: need a buff_no_cr() method in gs.io for this?
+	- TBD: sort out bottle (how should cr work for portable_container)

 *** DOC_STRING ESSAYS ***
 - verb method / class association